iluwatar/java-design-patterns/lockable-object/README.md

 ## Intent of Lockable Object Design Pattern

-The Lockable Object pattern aims to control access to a shared resource in a multithreaded environment by providing a mechanism for resource locking, ensuring that only one thread can access the resource at a time.
+The Lockable Object pattern in Java aims to control access to a shared resource in a multithreaded environment, ensuring thread safety by providing a mechanism for resource locking, ensuring that only one thread can access the resource at a time.

 ## Detailed Explanation of Lockable Object Pattern with Real-World Examples

 Real-world example

-> Imagine a shared printer in a busy office as an analogous real-world example of the Lockable Object design pattern.
+> Imagine a shared printer in a busy office as an analogous real-world example of the Lockable Object design pattern in Java.
+This pattern ensures that only one thread can access the resource at a time, thus maintaining concurrency control and synchronization.
 Multiple employees need to print documents throughout the day, but the printer can only handle one print job at a time.
 To manage this, there's a locking system in place—much like a lockable object in programming—that ensures when one person is printing, others must wait their turn.
 This prevents print jobs from overlapping or interfering with each other, ensuring that each document is printed correctly and in the order it was sent, mirroring the concept of thread synchronization and resource locking in software development.

 In plain words